TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/elixir/index.md

 end

 Bubble.main(System.argv())

 ```

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:
+Bubble Sort in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

 - Jeremy Grifski
 - Sree Siva Sandeep Palaparthi

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 00:35:06.
-The solution was first committed on Oct 03 2019 22:47:13.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution